 An essential component of PG&E's safety program is having a learning culture.
 If a safety violation occurs, PG&E's objective is to learn why it happened and to facilitate appropriate corrective action.
 Speaking up strengthens PG&E's learning culture and helps to reduce both the frequency and severity of safety incidents.

-PG&E has designated the Senior Vice President and Chief Ethics and Compliance Officer (CECO) of PG&E Corporation and Pacific Gas and Electric Company as its Compliance Officer to administer this Code.
+PG&E has designated the Chief Ethics and Compliance Officer (CECO) of PG&E Corporation and Pacific Gas and Electric Company as its Compliance Officer to administer this Code.

 Each director must exercise his or her duty of oversight in compliance with the laws, rules, and regulations of the United States, as well as the states, counties, cities, and other jurisdictions in which PG&E operates.

 PG&E will occasionally provide directors with information about specific laws, rules and regulations, which may include antitrust laws, securities laws concerning disclosure requirements and insider trading, and Federal Energy Regulatory Commission director interlock preapproval requirements.
 All directors are expected to consult with the Chair of the Board, the CECO or the General Counsel if they have questions about laws that may be applicable to either the Companies or their business.